-New York, N.Y – ESCC has been hired to secure a brand new, gut renovated office space building at 30-32 Howard Street in NYC’s bustling SoHo neighborhood.
+New York, N.Y – ESCC has been hired to provide security and access control systems at a brand new, gut renovated office space building at 30-32 Howard Street in NYC’s bustling SoHo neighborhood.
 The side by side properties are to be redeveloped by K Property Group (KPG).

 The adjoining buildings, which are to be combined, will have both office and retail components in the 19th- century “cast-iron” style that defines the area architecturally.
 The development, called “Howard X Crosby” boasts high ceilings, new windows, an updated lobby and soon to be built penthouse suite.